thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-moderationmodel/README.md

 1. Install Python (version 3.11.x) from the [official website](https://www.python.org/downloads/) and ensure it is added to your system PATH.

-2. Clone the repository : Infosys-Responsible-AI-Toolkit:
+2. Clone the repository : responsible-ai-moderationmodel:
     ```sh
     git clone <repository-url>
     ```